 When you apply for Social Security Disability benefits, you should be screened for both SSDI disability and SSI.
 If you are awarded SSDI benefits of an amount less than a thousand dollars per month, it would be wise to consult with a representative to check if you may qualify for SSI as well.

-You can seek the help of a Social Security Disability lawyer or advocate to help make the application process for Social Security Disability benefits or appealing a decision much more manageable.
+You can seek the help of a Social Security Disability advocate or lawyer to help make the application process for Social Security Disability benefits or appealing a decision much more manageable.